madhukeshayyagari/Harmonizer-Plugin/README.md

 - Download
 - run the producer file.
 - link all the source files and modules.
+- Compile and execute the files to generate the vst.
-- run the plugin in any VST host.
+- run the vst plugin in any VST host.

 Preferably use higher sample rates for better performance of the plugin.
 Use the parameters on the plugin to have a good mix of output to the input.

-A demo video of the plugin can be found here - https://www.youtube.com/watch?v=j3Sd4T7Hjl0&t=61s
+A demo video of the plugin can be found here - https://www.youtube.com/watch?v=bzFlN5MogUY